romanmurzac/DrivenPath/chapter_7/README.md

 The database used will be the same as for batch processing - *drivendata_db*.

 #### Prepare database
-In database *drivendata_db* are already created schemas for bacth processing that are deleted for now to not confuse the process.
+In database *drivendata_db* are already created schemas for batch processing that are deleted for now to not confuse the process.
 So, now it is available only *public* schema.
 ![Image 7.11](../media/image_7.11.PNG)

 #### Check data